-If you are one of those who wants to grow their marijuana plants in the most natural way possible, neem oil is one of those basic products that should not be missing in your grow staff.
+If you are one of those who wants to grow their marijuana plants in the most natural way possible, either outdoors or in indoor growing tents, neem oil is one of those basic products that should not be missing in your grow staff.
 Today we talk about Neem Oil origin, properties and uses to finish our post with the most common pests and other curiosities about this product.
 A product which is extracted from the tree that gives its name to the oil, the indian tree Neem.

 Yes, I know.
 I’m sure you’ve heard many times about Neem oil, otherwise, probably you wouldn’t have stopped to read this post in our PEV Grow Blog.
 But I am also convinced that, although you know some things about Neem Oil, maybe you need to look into the last hints about Neem Oil applications, otherwise you wouldn’t be reading this post.
 I’m not mistaken, right?

 A brief introduction